reshmabidikar/slate/source/index.html.md

 }
 ```

-Every api that retrieves information, whether associated to a specific resource, or for a list of resources -- pagination -- will allow to return audit logs.
+Every API that retrieves information, whether associated with a specific resource, or with a list of resources,  may return audit logs.

-Audit and history information associated to a given resource is always stored atomically to ensure that if state was changed, such audit and history information exists and is accurate.
+Audit and history information associated with a given resource is always stored atomically to ensure that if the state is changed, such audit and history information exists and is accurate.

 ## Versioning